Winnie the Pooh Discovers the Seasons

 Winnie the Pooh Discovers the Seasons is an educational short film produced by Rick Reinert Productions for Walt Disney Productions' educational media division and released in September 1981.

 Plot

-Christopher Robin presents Pooh with an interesting new gift—a calendar.
+Christopher Robin presents Pooh with a new gift—a calendar.
 Pooh has never seen one before, and Christopher Robin explains that it is a way of keeping track of the days, weeks, months and seasons.
-The calendar stops at each season, as we watch Pooh, Piglet, Eeyore, Rabbit and Owl in the Hundred Acre Wood exploring the world around them and noticing the changes.
-Among them: the water in the pond becomes hard and slick when it gets cold in the winter and becomes refreshing and fun to swim in when it gets warm in the summer.
+The calendar stops at each season, as Pooh, Piglet, Eeyore, Rabbit and Owl in the Hundred Acre Wood explore the world around them and notice the changes.
+Among them: the water in the pond becomes hard and slick when it gets cold in the winter and becomes refreshing to swim in when it gets warm in the summer.